Automattic/woocommerce-payments/readme.txt

 * Add - *Early access*: allow your store to collect payments with iDEAL.
 Enable the feature in settings!
 * Add - Split discount line in timeline into variable fee and fixed fee.
 * Fix - Align table items according to design correctly.
+* Fix - Fix database connection error on account cache clear.
+* Fix - Fix fatal error logged when updating analytics data when account is not connected to Stripe.
+* Fix - Multi-Currency Compatibility fatal error with Subscriptions when account is not connected to Stripe.
 * Fix - Show the estimated deposit date in the transactions CSV export rather than the deposit ID.

 = 2.8.3 - 2021-08-10 =